Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

     You can find examples and standard implementations in the `Concordium Rust smart contract repo  <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples>`_.

+.. dropdown::  Should I use V0 or V1 smart contracts?

+    Version 1 smart contracts have many improvements and features added compared to Version 0 smart contracts.
+    Hence, V1 smart contracts are recommended over V0 smart contracts if you start a new project.
+    Mainnet continues supporting V0 smart contracts due to backward compatibility.

 .. dropdown::  How are `smart contract addresses` represented on Concordium?